 Is Suits Me® a Prepaid Card?

 Suits Me® is much more than a prepaid card.
-Suits Me® provides account holders with a current account that is packed full of banking features including; bank transfers, direct debits, standing orders and more.
-All banking features can be managed using the online banking account and mobile banking app that is available in both the Apple Store and Google Play Store.
+Suits Me® provides account holders with an account that is packed full of banking-like features including; transfers, direct debits, standing orders and more.
+All features can be managed using the online account and mobile app that is available in both the Apple Store and Google Play Store.
 All account holders also receive a contactless Mastercard® debit card that can be used in over 24 million places worldwide.